poproar/Barnabas-Instructors-Guide/_lessons/02/index.md

 #### Project Overview

-* Objective:  The goal of the Trash-Bot Challenge is to work in teams to construct a robot that will knock over a cup from at least 8 inches away.
+* __Objective__:  The goal of the Trash-Bot Challenge is to work in teams to construct a robot that will knock over a cup from at least 8 inches away.
-* Method:  Each team will be given a bag of miscellaneous household objects with which to construct their Trash-Bots.
+* _Method_:  Each team will be given a bag of miscellaneous household objects with which to construct their Trash-Bots.
 Not all teams will be given the same parts.
 However, each team may choose to barter and/or share with one another team to accomplish the goal if they so choose.
-* Learning Mindset:  There is a more important common goal of all groups succeeding.
+* _Learning Mindset_:  There is a more important common goal of all groups succeeding.
 This is a great opportunity for the students to experience a more collaborative mindset than a competitive one.

-Vocabulary
+#### Vocabulary
-* Servo Motor: A motor that allows for precise control of angular position.
+* _Servo Motor_: A motor that allows for precise control of angular position.
 Our servo motors only have 180o range of motion.
-* Servo Motor Controller: The brain of this robot.
+* _Servo Motor Controller_: The brain of this robot.
 A controller capable of instructing the motor to move to an angle.
 The controller has multiple modes which alter the behavior of the motor.

 ### Step 1:  Forming Teams (10 minutes)
 Group students into teams of two or three.
 Introduce and explain the main parts of the project: